 Milk Snake vs Copperhead: Hunting

 Another difference between milk snakes and copperheads is their hunting techniques.
-Milk snakes use constriction to kill their prey, while copperheads use their weak venom to slowly kill their meals.
-Milk snakes and copperheads eat a similar diet, though copperheads can eat much larger prey than milk snakes can.
+Milk snakes use constriction to kill their prey, while copperheads use their weak venom to incapacitate their meals.
+Milk snakes and copperheads eat a similar diet, though copperheads can eat larger prey than milk snakes can.

 Copperheads prefer to eat larger rodents, birds, and insects, while milk snakes eat smaller rodents, eggs, and even other snakes.
 Another unique hunting method that copperheads don’t share with milk snakes is that they inject their prey with venom and leave them be until they die.
 This keeps a copperhead safe, given that their venom isn’t powerful enough to kill anything immediately.

 Milk Snake vs Copperhead: Venom

 Speaking of venom, this is another thing that differs between milk snakes and copperheads.
 Milk snakes are a non-venomous snake variety, while copperheads have a fairly mild venom inside of them.
 It can still be dangerous to leave a copperhead bite untreated, and milk snakes can also bite you.

 However, no matter the amount of venom present in a copperhead, they can still be dangerous.
 They are a commonly found species of snake, often sunning and spending time with other snake species.
 While they shouldn’t attack unless provoked, both milk snakes and copperheads can still bite.

 Milk Snake vs Copperhead: Pupils and Head Shape